ExpressLRS/Docs/docs/software/testing/unit-testing.md

 ## Tools

-Assuming you have Visual Studio Code and platformIO installed
+Assuming you have Visual Studio Code and PlatformIO installed

 ## Windows Prerequisite